LEARNAcademy/syllabus/rails_fullstack/fullstack.md

 By following the pattern of RESTful routes, we can start to implement CRUD functionality into a Rails application.

-## Challenge: Blog Post
+### Challenges
 As a developer, I have been commissioned to create an application where a user can see and create blog posts.
-- As a developer, I can create a blog application.
+- As a developer, I can create a full-stack Rails application.
 - As a developer, my blog post can have a title and content.
 - As a developer, I can add new blog posts directly to my database.
 - As a user, I can see all the blog titles listed on the home page of the application.